-How engineers can get more ROI for their marketing efforts
+How can engineers get more ROI for their marketing efforts?

 Are you finding it hard to generate new clients or projects for your engineering firm?
 Are you spending a significant amount of your budget on marketing but not seeing an acceptable ROI?
-Engineering firms are facing a unique challenge that many industries have conquered years ago: the online marketing revolution.
+Engineering firms are facing a unique challenge that many industries conquered years ago: the online marketing revolution.
 Now, more than ever, revolutionizing marketing efforts in engineering firms protects them from falling further behind the competition.

 Leave Traditional B2B Marketing in the Past